Can you Become a Single Foster Parent?

 The age for becoming a foster parent varies by state — in most states, the age requirement is 21.
 In some states, the age requirement is as low as 18 years old.

-There isn’t a set in stone income requirement to become a foster parent.
+There isn’t a set-in-stone income requirement for becoming a foster parent.
 Instead, organizations will want to see that you have sufficient income to raise a child.

 They will usually check to see that rent, utilities, and other bills are paid on time with enough extra income to support a child in care.